aave-dao/aave-v3-origin/docs/3.5/Aave-v3.5-features.md

 - on `repayWithAToken` and `withdraw`, the collateral flag is now properly set to `false` when burning all aTokens in the process.
 In previous versions of the protocol, there were edge cases in which the collateral flag was not properly updated.

+### Improved allowance

+Aave historically has never accurately tracked allowance.
+The reason for this is that in practice most operations are performed with the desired amount of `assets`, but the a/v token converting these amounts to `shares`.
+For allowance / approval, this means that the consumed allowance is not always equal to the amount transferred.
+While this problem is not perfectly solvable without breaking changes, in v3.5 the protocol ensures that the exact consumed allowance is burned if available.

+Example: When a user calls `transferFrom(sender, recipient, 100)` in most cases the transfer will transfer slightly more than `100` tokens (e.g `101`).
+This is due to precision loss between assets/shares conversion.
+In Aave versions `< 3.5` this action would always result in burning `100` allowance.
+On Aave v3.5, the transfer will either burn `101` allowance or burn `100` allowance dependent on the users available allowance.
+This prevents undesired double spending of allowance, while maintaining backwards compatibility.

 ### Misc changes

 - smaller refactoring in `LiquidationLogic` making the code more consistent